ayushgarg-ag/3in1-Sudoku-Web-App/README.md

 <a id="overview"></a>

 ## Brief Overview
 This project is a multi-dimensional Sudoku web application, which runs with a Flask API web framework in Python.
-The application allows users the option to generate and play a random sudoku based on varying difficulty (easy, medium, hard, or expert), input their own Sudokus (e.g. from a newspaper or other website) and play it, or solve any Sudoku of their choosing.
+The application allows users the option to generate and play a random Sudoku based on varying difficulty (easy, medium, hard, or expert), input their own Sudokus (e.g. from a newspaper or other website) and play it, or solve any Sudoku of their choosing.
 The overall goal of this application is to give a seamless user experience by creating an intuitive interface and unique aesthetic, combined with a multitude of features that enhance speed and navigation throughout the Sudoku.

 <a id="about"></a>